aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 you cannot do `rm -r .`).
 Note that the location of the sources has been updated with the new directories.
-This ensures that the object files and anchor files are created in the same location as the source files, which the `.mod` and `.smod` files are created in `MODDIR` (or in the root of the tree, if no `MODDIR` is given).
+This ensures that the object files and anchor files are created in the same location as the source files, while the `.mod` and `.smod` files are created in `MODDIR` (or in the root of the tree, if no `MODDIR` is given).

 Finally, all prerequisites need to be updated accordingly.
-Anchor files have to have the corresponding directory prefix and `.mod` and `.smod` files need to be prefixed with `$(MODDIR)`, but otherwise the additional dependency rules are the same:
+Anchor files have to have the corresponding directory prefix and `.mod` and `.smod` files need to be prefixed with `$(MODDIR)`, but otherwise the dependency rules stay the same:
 ~~~ make
 main.anc: one/one.anc
 one/one@proc.anc: two/two.anc